Career Provision at Lincoln Academy

 Through the careers education programme students learn how to find and process information about the local and national labour market.
 This includes:

-- Registration on Fast Tomato Career Guidance website and guidance on how to find and process information from Year 7 onwards.
+- Registration on Start career guidance website and guidance on how to find and process information from Year 7 onwards.

-- Careers education delivered via the Personal Development Programme.
+- Careers education delivered via the Global Citizenship Programme.

 - Up-to-date careers information area on the Academy intranet and external website.

-- Encounters with employers via the World of Work Day, Inspire to Aspire programme and Business Mentoring Programme.
+- Encounters with employers via World of Work Day

 Gatsby Benchmark 3: Addressing the needs of each pupil